Apologies, in setting up Patreon as an alternative subscription method some had requested, I accidentally blocked non Patreon subscribers. Fixed now.

 The same of course is true of the inhabitants.
 Driving slowly past the sites, it is immediately apparent these residences are civilian, with corners of settees and beds and kitchen equipment jumbled in the rubble and heart-stopping indications of children, including a bright pink poster of a pony, held down by a dust-filled boot.

-There is no indication whatsoever of military and industrial activity.
+There is no indication whatsoever of military or industrial activity.
 It is not a question of Hezbollah hiding behind human shields.
 It is rather a question of Hezbollah figures being killed alongside their partners, parents and children in their civilian homes, with numerous other families in the block killed too.
 It is plainly a war crime.

 Killing 40 or even 70 entirely innocent people is of no concern to Israel in eliminating a target.
 Nor do they care in the least how many of them are children.
 Non-Jewish life simply has zero intrinsic value in their eyes.